M-elhamdaoui/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -lsn : long format , with user geoup ID num , and hidden files mkdir : create directory mv from to : move fils fom path to another rm : to delete file
+rmdir: to remove empty directorey